maxeclairs/food-order-app/README.md

-# Front end of sample Food Order app created with ReacJS
+# Front end of sample Food Order app created with ReactJS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).